"Poetry is an act of peace." - Pablo Neruda

 No one ever walks along those shores

-Except with gunfire at their backs, fleeing with their lives in their hands
+Except with gunfire at their backs, fleeing with their lives

 The river tries to help them